-3. THE COMMISSION'S INVESTIGATIONS AND FINDINGS
+3 THE COMMISSION'S INVESTIGATIONS AND FINDINGS

-- 3.1 On the 24th of March 2020, the Commission received information in terms of section 49B(2)(a) of the Competition Act, against Weleda Pharmacies in relation to the inflated prices of its 500ml hand sanitizer, that it was charging its customers in March 2020. - 3.2 Hand sanitizers fall under the category of 'medical and hygiene supplies' in Annexure A as well as item 1.2, i.e. hand sanitizer, of Annexure B of the Consumer Protection Regulations.
+- 3.1 During April 2020, the Commission received information in terms of section 49B(2)(a) of the Competition Act, against Merlot Pharmacy in relation to alleged inflated prices of hand sanitizers and facial masks, to customers in March 2020. - 3.2 Hand sanitizers and facial masks fall under the category of 'medical and hygiene supplies' in Annexure A as well as item(s) 1.2 and 1.3 of Annexure B of the Consumer Protection Regulations, respectively.
 Regulation 4 of the Consumer Protection Regulations is therefore applicable to the conduct described in this Consent Agreement. - 3.3 In terms of Section 7(3) of the Act, market power can also be inferred from the economic behaviour of the firm.
-The mere ability to raise prices is indicative of market power as it demonstrates a lack of constraints such that there is an ability to control prices and/or behave independently of competitors and customers.
+The mere ability to raise prices is indicative of market power as it demonstrates a lack of constraints such that there is an ability to control prices and/or behave independently of competitors and customers. - 3.4 States of disaster often provide the conditions for temporary market Page 6 of 11 power to be held by market participants that may not otherwise have market power outside of the disaster period.
+The removal of constraints may occur for several reasons, many of which are conceptually related to a narrowing of the geographic market for products as a result of disruptions to the normal functioning of markets.
+Due to the national lockdown, the scope of the geographic market is narrow as citizens' movements are heavily restricted.